MuteebaAzhar/Regression-Modeling/README.md

 ## Acknowledgments

-We acknowledge the sources of the smoking behavior dataset and the contributors to public health research.
+We acknowledge the sources of the smoking dataset and the contributors to public health research.